 Now turn back to the problem side.
 What solutions could you find to each one?
 Go through each one at a time.
 What would be the easiest thing to action?
 Give me three solutions for each issue.

 Once we have started to create solutions, the next step is to focus on creating small and doable action steps we can take forward quickly, which will get the ball (or should I say the brain) back running again at optimal speed.

 5. Find the good in the situation

-Now this one can be pretty difficult but is possible!
-Following on from the above exercise go back to the problem page and under each header write the good that can come out of these situations.
-What you can learn and how you can work it out better next time.
+Now this one can be pretty difficult but it is possible!
+Following on from the above exercise, go back to the problem page and under each header write the good that can come out of these situations.

-If everything goes smoothly all the time, it can be argued that then there are no contrasts of the opposite experience and we can become complacent and take things for granted.
-When tough situations or just small problems arise, we can also see them as reminders of what we do have and have had so far, and that it is possible to get back there as we already skilfully managed to do.
+If everything went smoothly all the time, there would be no contrasts of the opposite experience and we would become complacent and take things for granted.
+When tough situations or just small problems arise, we can also see them as reminders of what we do have and have had so far.
+It is possible to get back there - as we already skilfully managed to do.

 7. This will pass

 Reminding ourselves that the situation is not permanent and things will start moving again soon, in the direction we intended, helps.
 Close your eyes and breathe deeply in and out.